 What is Radioactivity?

-Some of the common types of radioactive decays are stated below.
+Some common types of radioactive decays are stated below.

 - Alpha Decay (Helium nucleus is emitted)

 - Gamma Decay (High energy photons are emitted)

 There are many other kinds as well.
 It occurs mainly when there is a loss of energy from a parent radioisotope that in turn transforms to daughter nuclei.
 In some rare cases daughter nuclei and parent radioisotope share different chemical reactions, as a result, it may lead to the formation of an atom of a different element.

 Gamma decay is the emission of electromagnetic radiation of an extremely high frequency i.e. very high energy, giving out excess energy in order to stabilize the unstable nucleus.
 You must be quite familiar with the various energy levels in an atom.
 The Nucleus has its own energy levels.
 Gamma decay is the nucleus’s way of dropping from a higher energy level to a lower energy level through the emission of high energy photons.
 The energy level transition energies in the atom are in the order of MeV.
 Therefore, the gamma-ray emitted is also of very high energy of the order of MeV, just like x-rays.
 The gamma rays emitted can be differentiated from x-rays only by the fact that gamma rays come from the nucleus.
 Due to their high energy, they are extremely penetrating and thereby dangerous to biological life forms.

 Here we will speak a little further about the distinction between an x-ray and a gamma-ray.
 X-rays are emitted by electrons (either in the orbits or in outside applications like particle accelerators, synchrotrons radiation, etc) whereas gamma rays are emitted by the nucleus, particle decay, or annihilation reactions.